Kansas Geological Survey, Open-File Rept. 93-1

 Work in the future will be directed toward using the digital gamma-ray data to generate sandstone/shale ratios in the stratigraphic units that constitute the upper and lower Dakota aquifer units across southwestern Kansas.
 The ratios will be contoured to produce isolith maps for each sequence-stratigraphic subdivision to identify the dominant sandstone-body trends in the Dakota and to map three-dimensionally the distribution of sandstone.
 This is an important first step in the process of defining the complicated plumbing system of interconnected sandstone bodies in the Dakota.

-Figure 5--Reduced color image of gamma-ray log intensity of the Permian to Upper Cretaceous strata in western Kansas along T. 16 S. from R. 31 W. to R. 9 W. A larger version of this figure is available.
+Figure 5--Reduced color image of gamma-ray log intensity of the Permian to Upper Cretaceous strata in western Kansas along T. 16 S. from R. 31 W. to R. 9 W.

 Figure 6--Resistivity logs from KGS Gray County Feed Yard 1, SENE sec 26, T. 27 S., R. 28 W., Gray County, Kansas.